Manhattan/Riley County

 WHERE: Prairie Star Restaurant, Meadowlark Hills, 2121 Meadowlark Road, Manhattan, KS 66502

 COST: Price: $15 by check to LWVMRC or cash at the door.
 Meadowlark residents may sign up at the front desk.
 Dinner is OPTIONAL.
-Let us know if you choose the vegetarian option.

-We Hope you can Join us, and bring a friend!
+We hope you can Join us, and bring a friend!
 We welcome your suggestions for future programs anytime.

 Thank You!